Soft-Hard007/repo/README.md

 # Solution of Non-Linear Equations

-A non-linear equation is an equation in which the highest power of the variable is greater than 1 or the variables appear in non-linear forms (squared, cubed, trigonometric, logarithmic, etc).
+A non-linear equation is an equation in which the highest power of the variable is greater than 1 or the variables appear in non-linear forms (squared, cubed, trigonometric, logarithmic, etc). <br>
 Example:
         x<sup>2</sup> + 4x - 10 = 0
         e<sup>x</sup> - 4x = 0

 <br>
----

 ## Bisection Method